Contact me

 BA (Hons), PGCE, PGDip, MA, MSc, PsychD

-I am a Chartered Clinical Psychologist, BABCP accredited CBT therapist and have completed training as a teacher of Mindfulness-Based Cognitive Therapy.
-As well as working in private practice through my consultancy Online Psychology and Counselling Ld, I am also a Visiting Tutor in Clinical Psychology at Royal Holloway, University of London.
-I specialise in offering online therapy and supervision in CBT and third wave approaches such as compassion-focused therapy, mindfulness and acceptance and commitment therapy.
-I work with adults, particularly people in the health and educational sectors who are experiencing stress at work, or struggling to maintain a balance between their personal and work lives.
+I specialise in offering online neurodevelopmental assessments (ADHD, ASD & Tics), therapy and supervision in CBT and third wave approaches such as compassion-focused therapy, mindfulness and acceptance commitment therapy.
+I work with adults, particularly neurodiverse people, and those in the health and educational sectors who are experiencing stress at work, or struggling to maintain a balance between their personal and work lives.
 My clients might be ex-pats, doctors, nurses, psychologists, teachers or university lecturers/researchers – anyone who wants a safe listening space to find a solution to their emotional or work-related problems.
 I also offer supervision to a range of psychological therapists seeking or maintaining BABCP accreditation (psychologists, psychiatrists, counsellors, psychotherapists, social workers, occupational therapists, mental health nurses).
-My supervision specialisms are CBT and online working.
-I am currently writing and researching an e-learning course on digital mental health for the BPS, which is part of my work as Secretary to the Digital Healthcare Committee for the Division of Clinical Psychology.
+My supervision specialisms are CBT, neurodiversity and online working.
+I lead the development of an e-learning course on digital mental health commissioned by the British Psychological Society which is part of my work as Secretary to the Digital Healthcare Committee for the Division of Clinical Psychology.
+Shortly my first book will be published on digital mental health, co-authored by leading experts Prof Helen Pote and Dr Sarah Campbell.

 Prior to working in private practice I worked at the University of Surrey on the clinical psychology doctoral training programme, where I led on CBT and digital mental health.
 Before that I worked in the UK National Health Service (NHS) in a neurobehavioural service with adults with ADHD and Tourettes syndrome; in a general hospital delivering individual and group psychological therapy to people with long term conditions such as chronic pain; and in a hospital occupational health department helping hospital staff experiencing work-related stress and depression.
 My first post after qualifying was in an Improving Access to Psychological Therapies primary care mental health team where I delivered individual CBT to individuals experiencing depression and anxiety disorders such as Post-traumatic Stress Disorder (PTSD), generalised anxiety disorder (GAD), health anxiety, Obsessive Compulsive Disorder (OCD), specific phobias, social anxiety, low mood / depression and agoraphobia and panic disorder.